IndiaAIStack — An Independent Capability Framework on Sovereign AI Infrastructure Governance in India

 Capability Framework · Vol. I

-Strategic National Capability
+A Strategic Imperative for National AI Capability

 As hyperscale compute capacity expands across India, a foundational question arises: how should the nation approach AI infrastructure not as enterprise workload hosting, but as a sovereign capability layer — subject to governance, assurance, and national continuity frameworks commensurate with its strategic importance.